sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 ## Delegation

-Interface inheritance is useful, but if your interface contains many functions, child classes may end up with a lot of boilerplate code.
+Interface inheritance is useful but if your interface contains many functions, child classes may end up with a lot of boilerplate code.
 When you only want to override a small part of your parent class's behavior, this can feel like you are having to repeat yourself a lot.